You have an idea for a children’s story but aren’t sure how to get it started.

 The resolution comes after the main character descends from the story’s climax, from the peak of the pyramid.
 On the way down the pyramid, the story gets wrapped up.
 At the bottom of the pyramid is the resolution.

 In children’s stories, the main character becomes the hero in the resolution.
-He or she has gone through the obstacles and figured out how to reach the goal.
-The main character is triumphant.
+The character has overcome the obstacles and figured out how to reach the goal with a triumphant conclusion.

-It’s important in picture books through simple middle grade for the main character to solve his problem on his own or with minimal help.
-Adults shouldn’t be a focal point in the story.
-If they’re in the story, they should have minimal influence and air-time.
+It’s important in picture books through simple middle grade for the main character to solve his problem independently or with minimal help.
+Adults shouldn’t be a focal point in the story; they should have minimal influence and air-time if they’re in the story.

 This part of the story should have all loose ends neatly tied up.